ngol4/ngol4.github.io/_pages/cv.md

 Education
 ======
+* Master's in Computer Science, Aalto University, Sep 2023-July2025
-* B.S. in Data Science, Aalto University, 2020-2023
+* Bachelor in Data Science, Aalto University, Sep 2020- July 2023
-* Exchange study at University of Sydney (Feb - June 2023)
+* Exchange study at University of Sydney, Feb - June 2023

 Work experience
 ======
+* Information Systems Architect Trainee - ABB (June-Sep 2023)
+  * Conducted mapping of applications to business capabilities for a specific division, initiating the process by meticulously creating an initial mapping in Microsoft Excel to capture essential data.
+This data was later transformed into visual representations in Ardoq for enhanced clarity and strategic planning
+  * Engaged actively in enhancing Master Data Governance by meticulously documenting the Ardoq platform, offering in-depth insights into its functionalities, configurations, and best practices for optimal utilization within the organization
 * Teaching Assistant at Department of Computer Science - Aalto University (Feb 2022 - Present)
   * Courses: Data Structures and Algorithms, Databases, Machine Learning, Programming 2